PWNAGERobotics/ScoutingPASS/docs/Configuration.md

   "tooltip": "Put help or more descriptive text here" },
 ```
-Specific attributes to number are:
+Specific attributes of number are:
 * min (optional) - the lowest number allowed in this field
 * max (optional) - the largest number allowed in this field
 * disabled (optional) - if "true", input to this field will be disabled.
-It will be read only.  (default = false)
+It will be read-only.  (default = false)
 * defaultValue (optional) - set the field to start at a certain value

 The number element will be set back to the defaultValue value when the Clear Form button is pressed.